 A healthy diet doesn't guarantee a long and healthy life.
 By tracking over 50,000 flies, researchers found that an individual's genes play a crucial role in determining the effects of diet.StevenEllingson | iStock.com

 Dietary restriction in decreasing calorie intake and intermittent diet has shown to add extra years and health to animals’ lives.
 Many research holds the assumption that dietary restriction can slow aging and extend both lifespan and healthspan, the quantity and quality of life together.
-A new study published in Current Biology on June 4 analyzed genetically distinct strains of fruit flies and found that might not be the case — lifespan and healthspan are not linked under dietary restriction.
+A study published in Current Biology analyzed genetically distinct strains of fruit flies and found that might not be the case — lifespan and healthspan are not linked under dietary restriction.

 The researchers from the Buck Institute tracked nutrient-dependent changes in lifespan and age-related decline in climbing abilities in more than 50,000 Drosophila melanogaster, fruit flies.
 As fruit flies age, they climb slower from the bottom of the vial to the top.
 Researchers measured the flies’ physical performance as an indicator of healthspan.